Anish342/Capacited-Vehicles-Routing-Problem--CVRP/README.md

 # Capacited-Vehicles-Routing-Problem--CVRP
-A CVRP with weight constraints and also location drops using OR-Tools
+A CVRP with weight constraints using OR-Tools